 Be cautious in your choice of toys.
 Gentle play is best so that the pup “follows” the toy but doesn’t charge after it, which can result in twists and turns, and damage to the joints.
 The same holds true for playing tug-of-war.
 This is fine between siblings, but can be painful if a larger dog or human is on the other end of the toy.

 Other areas of concern include a pup jumping off a bed or other furniture, which may cause fractures.
 Flooring is important.
 Until maturity has been reached, heavy carpet or some other sort of padding helps in areas where the pup may try to jump from a distance onto the floor.
 Stairs (between floors in the house) are another danger to pups if they have to traverse them daily.
 This can certainly cause chronic stress to their joints.
-Teach them to go up and down three or four steps on the porch or deck, and also how to go through a doorway (by invitation only)!
-I do teach my pups how to go up two to three steps on a toddler’s indoor “sliding board” and how to slide down the very short slide as part of their “how to learn” training.
-Mental training is just as important as physical exercise in a growing pup.

 The timing of growth plate closure varies from breed to breed and even from dog to dog within a breed, so a discussion with your veterinarian will help you better understand the developing bones of your particular breed of dog.
 The smaller breeds’ growth plates tend to close earlier; the larger the breed, the later they close.
 If your pup is intended to have a performance career, you may want to discuss this with your veterinarian and have them take x-rays to confirm growth plate closure before engaging them in training on equipment that may cause stress to the joints.

-If you have any questions or comments or you would like to schedule a seminar, you may contact me via jimanie@welshcorgi.com.
+If you have any questions or comments or you would like to schedule a seminar, you may contact me via [email protected].